nicrivers/trees-energy/README.md

 https://data.mendeley.com/preview/6g72mndtys?a=7eac386e-07ec-49cd-8437-434592e066ea
 These data should be added to the "intermediate_data/" folder.

-3. Execute the code "code/Master_script"
+3. Execute the code "code/Master_script".
+Ensure that use_rounded_data is set to 1.

 Note that the Mendeley data is a non-confidential version of the original data.
 Addresses have been removed and tree canopy data has been rounded to preserve anonymity.
 As a result, statistical results may not exactly replicate the results in the paper.
 Geographic information has been jittered to preserve anonymity.